Middle Tennessee vs. UConn NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- UConn has combined with its opponents to score more than 54 points in two games this season.
+- UConn and its opponents have combined to score more than 54 points in two games this season.

-- Friday's total is 10.2 points higher than the combined 43.8 PPG average of the two teams.
+- The combined points per game average of the two teams, 43.8, is 10.2 points fewer than Friday's over/under.

-- The 66.3 points per game these two squads have surrendered to opponents this season are 12.3 more than the 54 total in this contest.
+- These two squads surrender a combined 66.3 points per game, 12.3 more than this contest's over/under.

 - The Blue Raiders and their opponents have scored an average of 58.8 points per game in 2021, 4.8 more than Friday's total.